rahmatnazali/spireslayer/README.md

 # or maybe increase our Defect's max orb
 save_editor.update_max_orbs(15)

-# or anything that can be adjustable to your need
+# or anything that can be adjusted to your need
 save_editor.update_current_health(400)
 save_editor.update_max_health(500)
 save_editor.update_hand_size(10)